objz/PowerImport/README.md

 ## How to use

-1. Install the MSI add-in (see “Releases”).
+1. Install the MSI add-in see https://github.com/objz/PowerImport/releases/tag/1.0.0
 2. Open Excel, look for the “PowerImport” tab.
 3. Click "Import Queries", pick your table, and import.
 That’s it.